rajivreddy/tkg-upgrade/2.1.1/workload-cluster.md

 Switched to context "nprod-tkg-management-cluster-admin@nprod-tkg-management-cluster".
 ```

-List all the pods and Httpproxy and the status
+List all the pods and Httpproxy and the cuurent running state

 ```bash
 kubectl get pods -A